The Auto Mechanic - Expert Car Maintenance Tips And Tricks

 Warning Light

-Modern vehicles are equipped with brake pad sensors that can detect the thickness of the pads.
-If the thickness is excessively low, the brake system warning light will come up on the dashboard.
-You need to inspect the brake pads and change them if necessary.
+Modern vehicles are equipped with brake pad sensors that detect the thickness of the pads.
+If the thickness is excessively low, the brake system warning light will appear on the dashboard.
+You should inspect the brake pads and change them if necessary.

 Also Read: Dash Replacement For Dodge Ram 1500